sara-sabr/ITStrategy/presentations/en/SLF.md

 - 2 examples
 - PMLC from CFOB: small IT Project requires 21 and 34 PM artefacts, 48 and 54 PM activities, and involving min 16 stakeholders.
 - SA's Release Process: 13 separate teams and up to 45 interactions.
 Sources of waste, error, dilutes empathy towards end user, affects employee moral (DORA research)
+- Work already happening within IITB PMO, SAs, and other product teams to reduce time to production (DTS, Interop)

 --